Despite my best attempts to introduce levity, the Annual

 Review remains a serious journal of essays, etc, by members.
 Any

-publish.
-We are under pressure from the environment and world events etc to
+to publish.
+We are under pressure from the environment and world events etc

-choose only one of those to print.
+we will choose only one of those to print.

 Please follow the guidelines below, and remember to put your surname in